Professor D J Hunter, Director of CPPH

 - Hunter, David J (2009).
 Leading for Health and Wellbeing: the need for a new paradigm.
 Journal of Public Health 31: 202-204.

 - Erksine, Jonathan, Hunter, David J, Hicks, Chris, McGovern, Tom, Scott, Eileen, Lugsden, Edward, Kunonga, Edward & Whitty, Paula (2009).
 New development: First steps towards an evaluation of the North East Transformation System.
-Public Policy and Management 29(5): 273 - 276.
+Public Money & Management 29(5): 273-276.

 - Smith, K E, Bambra, Claire, Joyce, K E, Perkins, Neil, Hunter, David J & Blenkinsopp, E (2009).
 Partners in health?
 A systematic review of the impact of organizational partnerships on public health outcomes in England between 1997 and 2008.
 Journal of Public Health 31(2): 210-221.